tvcutsem/harmony-reflect/doc/traps.md

   * (7): assuming that `proxy.valueOf`, which triggers the proxy's "get" trap, returned `Object.prototype.valueOf`.
   * (8): assuming that `proxy.toString`, which triggers the proxy's "get" trap, returned `Object.prototype.toString`.
   * (9): the return value of the `getOwnPropertyDescriptor` trap (the property descriptor object) is not the original value returned from the intercepted `Object.getOwnPropertyDescriptor` call.
 Rather, it is a fresh descriptor object that is guaranteed to be "complete" (i.e. to define values for all relevant ECMAScript property attributes).
   * (10): the third argument to the `defineProperty` trap (the property descriptor object) is not the original value passed into the intercepted `Object.defineProperty` call.
 Rather, it is a fresh descriptor object that is guaranteed to be "complete" (i.e. to define values for all relevant ECMAScript property attributes).
+For `Object.defineProperties(proxy,props)`, the proxy's `defineProperty` trap is called for each own enumerable property of `props`.
   * (11): only on platforms that support mutable `__proto__` and where `__proto__` is an accessor property defined on `Object.prototype`.
   * (12): the `ownKeys` trap must return all own property names. `Object.keys` then retains only the keys denoting enumerable properties.